 Since I began my Hope Lodge mission in March 2014, I have traveled more than 10,000 miles back and forth from my home in eastern Kentucky to the Hope Lodge in Lexington.
 And I’ve purchased, prepared, and served 5,000 meals to cancer survivors and their caregivers at the lodge.
 I’ve even begun doing advocacy work for the cancer survivors in my own little community in eastern Kentucky.
 Through all of this, I’ve learned that there truly is life after a cancer diagnosis, and that it can be far more beautiful and meaningful than you would ever expect.

-Shannon Doan-Duff is a melanoma survivor and volunteer for the American Cancer Society’s Hope Lodge in Lexington, KY.
+Shannon Doan-Duff (pictured above) is a melanoma survivor and volunteer for the American Cancer Society’s Hope Lodge in Lexington, KY.

 This article was published in Coping® with Cancer magazine, March/April 2017.